pprachas/fenics_arclength/README.md

 |[validation](validation)| contains python scripts to compare our solver with analytical solutions/solutions in literature. <br><br> To run the scripts run: <br> <br> ``python3 validation/validate_xx.py`` <br><br> from the project root directory.
 More information in section [Validation](#validation) |

 ## Validation <a name="validation"></a>
 To validate that our arc-length solver works we provide 3 validation examples.
 To run the examples go to the root directory and run ``python3 validation/validate_xx.py``.
 The output plots will be in the ``validation/plots`` folder.
-The visualize the paraview files, append ``-p`` at the end of the command line (i.e. ``python3 validation//validate_xx.py -p``).
+The visualize the Paraview files, append ``-p`` at the end of the command line (i.e. ``python3 validation//validate_xx.py -p``).
 The available python scripts are:
 * ``validate_3Dbeamsmall.py``
     * This script solves a clamped cantilever beam with a small applied force and moment at the free end.
 The solution (i.e. the reaction shear, moment, and curvature) of from the arc-length solver is compared with linear beam theory.
     * *Outputs:* The outputs of the script is the percent differences between the analytical solution and arc-length solution for reaction shear, reaction moment, and beam curvature.
 If the solutions are within 1% difference, then the validation is complete.